-The battle to save sugary cereal
+Chocolate, cinnamon, and unicorns: Inside the last-ditch effort to save sugary cereals

 In the past, brands pitched cereals as a healthy way to start the day and provide energy for kids, but the marketing started to fall flat as healthier options emerged.

-More Americans are swapping out a bowl of cereal in the morning for, protein and fruit bars, and on-the-go yogurts that offer more convenience and less sugar these days, according to Euromonitor research Ana Sepulveda.
+More Americans are swapping out a bowl of cereal in the morning for protein and fruit bars, and on-the-go yogurts that offer more convenience and less sugar, according to Euromonitor research Ana Sepulveda.

 "Sugar remains one of the biggest concerns for consumers in breakfast cereal, and future regulatory changes will only magnify this importance," she said.